 Ask Our Florida Personal Injury Lawyer for Help With Your Case

-If you or a loved one were seriously injured in Florida, or if a loved one was wrongfully killed, learn how The Law Offices of Prosper Shaked in Miami, FL can help protect your rights to compensation under the law.
+If you or a loved one were seriously injured in Florida, or if a loved one was wrongfully killed, learn how Prosper Shaked Accident Injury Attorneys PA in Miami, FL can help protect your rights to compensation under the law.
 Unlike some firms, we offer 1) FREE case evaluations, 2) pay the upfront costs and disbursements of litigation which are only reimbursed if we recover compensation for you, and 3) accept personal injury cases on a contingency fee agreement meaning we only get paid a percentage of what we recover for you, and only after we recover it for you.

 This means there is no upfront cost or financial risk to hire our experienced personal injury lawyer in Florida.
 Schedule your free case evaluation by dialing (305) 694-2676.
 We are here for you and your family when it may feel like no one else is.
 Please give us a call, there are no obligations to hear what we can do for you.